-Established in 2011, the Morton A. Bosniak Research Award honors the work of radiologist Morton A. Bosniak, MD by awarding one $15,000 grant for promising projects in the field of genitourinary radiology.
+Established in 2011, the Morton A. Bosniak Research Award honors the work of radiologist Morton A. Bosniak, MD by awarding one grant, up to $25,000 for promising projects in the field of genitourinary radiology.

 - Recognition and presentation of award and plaque at the Annual SAR Business Meeting

 - Starting date is immediately after presentation of the award (annual business meeting)